In the search for a fireback, it is very important that the size of the fireback is appropriate.

 There can of course be other reasons to deviate from the principles above.
 Taste is not a matter to be argued, and many choices depend on your own taste.

 A good way to visualize a fireback of a certain size and shape in advance in your fireplace is to mount a black garbage bag or a piece of cardboard of that size and shape in your open fireplace.

-- - The style of the fireback should match the style of the fireplace.
+It is often very beautiful if the style of the fireback matches the style of the fireplace.
 The oldest firebacks date from 1500, and firebacks have followed the architectural styles.
 A fireback from a certain style period fits well with a fireplace or a house with the same style.
-On the other hand, an old fireback can form a beautiful whole with a modern fireplace.
-This is of course also a matter of personal taste.
+For example, a baroque fireback with a baroque fireplace or a neoclassical fireback with a neoclassical fireplace.
+At the same time, an old fireback can form a beautiful whole with a modern fireplace.
+An antique fireback instantly sets the tone for the fireplace.

 The colour of the fireback.
 This is brown or black.
 Brown firebacks are often brown because they have been cleaned and the rust patina has been preserved.
 When used in the fireplace, the brown plates become black again in the middle section due to the fire.
 Black firebacks have been treated with stove polish.
 Brown firebacks can always be delivered in black, but black cannot be made brown again.